-The Sort Function only requires that all of your cells are the same size, that you select all of them, and that you can find the sort function on the top of the page.
-(This means no merging two cells in one column and three cells in another, design isn't that important).
+The Sort function only requires that all of your cells are the same size, that you select all of them, and that you can find the Sort function on the top of the page.
 Don’t forget, you’ll have to re-sort each time you update your numbers.
 You typically want to use Descending order if you want to rank sales from highest to lowest.
-(As you may have guessed, the sales numbers represented in the image are purely fictional and do not represent hard data of any kind)

-You can use the same SUM function with Sort to generate income reports by adding a value for the item.
-Then, when you update your sold items box, Excel automatically does the math for you (yes, it's that easy) to tell you how much inventory you've sold.
-You can further expand on this by adding sections for profit margins, taxes, and even smaller details like packing and shipping costs, but as you use the same SUM function here rather than advanced quantum mechanics, we won't go into detail on the process.
-Excel uses * as the multiplication symbol.
-Your sum should look like this: =Cell*Cell
+You can use the same SUM function with Sort to generate income reports by adding a value for each item.
+Then, when you update your sold items box, Excel automatically does the math for you to track how much inventory you've sold.
+You can also expand on this by adding sections for profit margins, taxes, and even smaller details like packing and shipping costs.

 The standard function for a scanner is to press 'Enter' or ‘Tab’ after adding information to a cell.
 This means that it will add each new scanned item to the next row or the next column.
 You can program it differently, usually by finding a scan code for changing the function, but we'll go over a relatively easy way to program using the original multiple line code.

-If you use two different barcode scanners, you can use the same computer for both incoming and outgoing inventory, you just have to program the scanner to add to the "current stock column", rather than the 'sales column".
+If you use two different barcode scanners, you can use the same computer for both incoming and outgoing inventory; you just have to program the scanner to add to the "current stock column", rather than the "sales column".
 This allows you to quickly and easily update your running totals, whether you’re getting shipments, or making sales.
-Just remember to label which scanner is which; otherwise your inventory will be a mess anyway.
+Just remember to label which scanner is which!

 Don’t forget you can use your good old friend Autofill to populate cells using the same formula.
 Select the cells that contain the data that you want to fill into adjacent cells, then drag the fill handle across the cells that you want to fill.
 This will stop you having to repeat the formula in multiple boxes (for multiple products).